brutusin/wava/README.md

 ### Capacity Guarantees
 Jobs are submitted with a minimum memory size parameter (job size), scheduled, and finally executed in a sandboxed environment (implemented via [cgroups](https://en.wikipedia.org/wiki/Cgroups)) with a hard-limited capacity (scheduler capacity).

+The whole job process tree will be allowed to have up the scheduler-capacity of resident memory allocated (this would be the case when no more jobs are scheduled), and in case of memory pressure forced to swap out.

-Jobs are allowed to use more memory than their declared sizes (used as soft limit) as long as the total amount of used memory doesn't exceed that hard limit.
-On the other hand, the scheduler guareantes that each job will always have at its disposition at least the amount of memory the job declared.
+The scheduler guareantes that each job process tree will always have at its disposition at least the amount of memory the job declared.

 ### Security
 Job processes are run by the same machine user that submitted the job, so the scheduler can not be used to [escale the running privileges](https://en.wikipedia.org/wiki/Privilege_escalation) of a user.